rmd6502/codemod/README.md

       Don't run normally.
 Instead, just run the unit tests embedded in the codemod library.
     --input-file-list
-      A path to a file containing a list of files to check for the input pattern.
+      A path to a file containing a list of files to check for the input pattern, or '-' for stdin.
 This has the potential to speed things up significantly, see below.

 You can also use codemod for transformations that are much more sophisticated than regular expression substitution.
 Rather than using the command line, you write Python code that looks like: